Clear Channel Outdoor Holdings Inc. (CCO) vs. Its Peers: A Comparison

 CCO) stock’s latest price update

-Clear Channel Outdoor Holdings Inc. (NYSE: CCO)’s stock price has dropped by -3.08 in relation to previous closing price of 1.30.
-Nevertheless, the company has seen a loss of -3.08% in its stock price over the last five trading days.
+Clear Channel Outdoor Holdings Inc. (NYSE: CCO)’s stock price has gone decline by 0.00 in comparison to its previous close of 1.05, however, the company has experienced a -16.00% decrease in its stock price over the last five trading days.

 CCO’s Market Performance

-CCO’s stock has fallen by -3.08% in the past week, with a monthly rise of 21.15% and a quarterly drop of -37.62%.
-The volatility ratio for the week is 7.61% while the volatility levels for the last 30 days are 7.50% for Clear Channel Outdoor Holdings Inc. The simple moving average for the last 20 days is 2.11% for CCO’s stock, with a simple moving average of -10.51% for the last 200 days.
+Clear Channel Outdoor Holdings Inc. (CCO) has seen a -16.00% fall in stock performance for the week, with a -10.26% decline in the past month and a -42.62% plunge in the past quarter.
+The volatility ratio for the week is 10.68%, and the volatility levels for the past 30 days are at 7.91% for CCO.
+The simple moving average for the last 20 days is -14.53% for CCO’s stock, with a simple moving average of -25.26% for the last 200 days.

 Analysts’ Opinion of CCO